dacobi/tilemaped/README.md

 A copy of Nerdfonts TTF fonts are included in the repo according to [LICENSE.nerdfonts](https://github.com/ryanoasis/nerd-fonts/blob/master/LICENSE)

-Tilemaped uses Dear ImGui for UI.
+TilemapEd uses Dear ImGui for UI.
 A copy of the license is included in the repo [LICENSE.ImGui](https://raw.githubusercontent.com/ocornut/imgui/master/LICENSE.txt)
 [LICENSE.ImGuiFileDialog](https://raw.githubusercontent.com/aiekick/ImGuiFileDialog/Lib_Only/LICENSE)

 Run "cmake CMakeLists.txt" to configure and then "make" to build in \*nix.